Email FacebookTwitterMenu burgerClose thin

 Your marginal tax rate solely applies to your taxable income.
 That means it’s based on funds once you subtract your standard or itemized deductions from your gross annual income.

 But it’s not taxed at a flat rate.
-For example, suppose you earned $100,000 in taxable income during 2023. $100,000 hits the 24% tax bracket for single filers, but that doesn’t mean you get hit with a 24% tax bill.
+For example, suppose you earn $110,000 in taxable income during 2025.
+While an annual taxable income of $110,000 puts single filers in the 24% tax bracket, that doesn’t mean you would get hit with a 24% tax bill.
 Marginal tax rates only apply to the portion of income that falls directly within that bracket.

 Marginal Tax Rate vs. Effective Tax Rate